jonmmease/avenger/README.md

 Avenger is an early stage prototype of a new foundational rendering library for information visualization (InfoVis) systems.
 Avenger defines a 2D scenegraph representation tailored to the needs of InfoVis systems.
 To start with, the initial application of Avenger is to serve as an alternative, GPU accelerated, rendering backend for the Vega ecosystem.

 # Try it out in Python with Vega-Altair
-The `avenger` Python package provides two [custom Altair renderer](https://altair-viz.github.io/user_guide/custom_renderers.html) named `avenger-png` and `avenger-html`.
-The `avenger-png` relies on vl-convert to extract the Vega scenegraph corresponding to a chart and then uses Avenger in the Python kernel to render the chart to a static PNG image.
+The `avenger` Python package provides two [custom Altair renderers](https://altair-viz.github.io/user_guide/custom_renderers.html) named `avenger-png` and `avenger-html`.
+The `avenger-png` renderer relies on vl-convert to extract the Vega scenegraph corresponding to a chart and then uses Avenger in the Python kernel to render the chart to a static PNG image.
 The `avenger-html` renderer relies on the `avenger-vega-renderer` JavaScript + WebAssembly package to run Avenger in the browser, which enables rendering interactive charts.

-First, install altair, vega-datasets, avenger, and vl-convert-python
+First, install Vega-Altair, vega-datasets, avenger, and vl-convert-python
 ```
 pip install -U altair vega_datasets avenger "vl-convert-python>=1.2.3"
 ```

-Then import Altair and activate the `avenger-html` renderer
+Then import Vega-Altair and activate the `avenger-html` renderer

 ```python
 import altair as alt
 alt.renderers.enable('avenger-png', scale=1)
 ```

-Then create and display an Altair chart as usual:
+Then create and display an Vega-Altair chart as usual:

 ```python
 import altair as alt